carologistics/clips_executive/clips_executive/_sources/plugins/executive_plugin.rst.txt

   cx::ExecutivePlugin

 This plugin provides continuous execution of CLIPS environments.
-Additionally, it enables reasoning about the current ros and system time.
+Additionally, it enables reasoning about the current ROS and system time.

 Configuration
 *************